 High pressure is the stage where the blood pressure of a person is more or equal to 130/80 mm Hg and is a serious condition for a pregnant woman.
 There are various causes for the increase in the blood pressure in a pregnant woman.
 These are overweight or obese, first-time pregnancy, smoking, not doing proper physical work and a history of hypertension in the family.

-During pregnancy, high blood pressure can be divided into three varying conditions.
+During pregnancy high blood pressure can be divided into three varying conditions.

-- Chronic hypertension – Sometimes, before becoming pregnant, a woman has pre-existing high blood pressure, or hypertension.
+Sometimes, before becoming pregnant, a woman has pre-existing high blood pressure, or hypertension.
 This can be called chronic hypertension and is usually treated with medication for blood pressure.
 Doctors also consider chronic hypertension to be hypertension that occurs during the first 20 weeks of pregnancy.

-- Gestational hypertension – After the 20th week of pregnancy, gestational hypertension develops.
+After the 20th week of pregnancy, gestational hypertension develops.
 Usually, after delivery, it resolves.
 There is a higher chance that preeclampsia will progress if diagnosed before 30 weeks.

-- Chronic hypertension along with preeclampsia – Women with chronic hypertension can develop preeclampsia before becoming pregnant.
+Women with chronic hypertension can develop preeclampsia before becoming pregnant.
 This happens when, as pregnancy progresses, they experience protein in their urine or additional complications.

-Throughout pregnancy, your blood pressure will be closely monitored.
+Throughout the pregnancy your blood pressure will be closely monitored.
 Blood pressure must be monitored at home.
 Ultrasound tests can be performed during pregnancy to track your fetus ‘ growth.
 If you suspect growth problems, you may have additional tests to monitor the health of the fetus.
 Usually, this test starts in the third trimester of pregnancy.
 If your hypertension is mild, your blood pressure may stay this way or even return to normal during pregnancy, and your medication may be stopped or your dosage decreased.
-If you have severe hypertension or hypertension-related health problems, you may need to start or continue taking medication in pregnancy for blood pressure
+If you have severe hypertension or hypertension-related health problems, you may need to start or continue taking medication in pregnancy for blood pressure.

 Prevention involves identifying if you have preeclampsia risk factors and taking steps to address these factors.
 Common high blood pressure risk factors, such as obesity, can be minimized by diet and exercise.
 Gaining some weight during pregnancy is normal.
 If you’re concerned, discuss a target weight gain with your doctor and ways to stay within a healthy range for you.